 Santorini Sample Day 5:

 Kick start your day with a morning hike from Fira to Oia.
-The scenic 10.5km (6.5 miles) journey takes you through the charming villages of Fira, Firostefani, Imerovigli, and Oia.
+The scenic 10.5km (6.5 miles) journey takes you through the charming villages of Fira, Firostefani, Imerovigli, and Oia - making it a perfect spot to experience the caldera views.
 During the summer, temperatures can warm up quickly, so getting an early start and packing plenty of water are musts.

-Depending on when you finish your hike, you might be up for a winery visit.
+Depending on when you finish your hike, you might want to add a winery visit to your day itinerary.
 Canava Roussos has always celebrated the unique characteristics of Thiran grapes.
 Their Assyrtiko, Athiri, Aidani, Mandilaria, and Mavrathiro faithfully adhere to classic winemaking traditions, but they also incorporate modern techniques that bring out each wine’s particular bouquet.
 Visit their old stone canava for a tour and a tasting.

 For more, see our full guide to Santorini & Mykonos.